joleys/niko-home-control-II/README.md

 __Remark:__ this is untested as I don't own a device of this type.

 This action is exposed as alarm control panel.

+### NHC Free Start Stop Actions

+This action is exposed as a button.

+#### Entities

+It has some extra entities that can be used in automations:

+* **Free Start Stop Action Basic State Binary Sensor**, is on according to the state of all assigned players as configured for that action.
+* **Free Start Stop Action Start Active Binary Sensor**, is on upon activation of the action.
+It is off when one of the assigned participant in the action has a state change.

 ### NHC Garage Door Action (untested)